B0bby/StudySniffer/README.md

 ============
 TODO
 ----
+-[x] Sniff for clients and signal strength
-Server application
+-[ ] Server application
-'Score' clients based on their signal strength
+-[ ] 'Score' clients based on their signal strength
-Upload current client info to server
+-[ ] Upload current client info to server

 Dependencies
 ------------